DreamyCecil/SE1-ModSDK/README.md

 ## License

 Just like Croteam's [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine) source code, Serious Sam SDK is licensed under the GNU GPL v2 (see LICENSE file).

-This SDK includes Croteam's Entity Class Compiler (`Ecc.exe`) that is used to compile entity source files (`*.es`) and is officially distributed with classic Serious Sam games.
-Its source code is included in [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).

 Some of the code included with the SDK may not be licensed under the GNU GPL v2: